The Short Answer

 Localhost URLs in Output

 The pre-renderer runs against a local dev server.
-Without the postProcess URL replacement, your pre-rendered HTML will contain https://myog.social URLs.
-Always replace these with your production domain.
+Without the postProcess URL replacement, your HTML ends up with https://myog.social URLs baked in.
+Replace these with your production domain.

 Missing Content